allanbowe/rawsas/content/posts/2016-11-18-importing-flow-error-an-error-occurred-trying-to-connect-the-responsible-parties-for-the-imported-objects-reason-cant-find-resource-for-bundle-java-util-propertyresourcebundle-key-responsiblep.md

 ---
-title: "Importing flow: ERROR - An error occurred trying to connect the responsible parties for the imported objects."
+title: 'Importing flow: ERROR - An error occurred trying to connect the responsible parties for the imported objects.'
-date: "2016-11-18 12:23:00"
+date: '2016-11-18 12:23:00'
-path: "/importing-flow-error-an-error-occurred-trying-to-connect-the-responsible-parties-for-the-imported-objects-reason-cant-find-resource-for-bundle-java-util-propertyresourcebundle-key-responsiblep/"
+path: '/importing-flow-error-an-error-occurred-trying-to-connect-the-responsible-parties-for-the-imported-objects-reason-cant-find-resource-for-bundle-java-util-propertyresourcebundle-key-responsiblep/'
 tags:
-  - Movable Type
+  - SQL
 ---

 If you are getting the following message when importing a package containing a FLOW: